clauswilke/pinetree/docs/parameters.rst

 Defines a list of different polymerases in the simulation.
 Each type of polymerase should define the following fields:

 ``name``
-    name of the polymerase which can be referred to in ``reactions`` and ``elements`` ``copy_number``
+    Name of the polymerase which can be referred to in ``reactions`` and ``elements`` ``copy_number``
-    the initial number of copies of the polymerase ``speed``
+    Initial number of copies of the polymerase ``speed``
-    the speed, in base pairs per second, at which the polymerase transcribes ``footprint``
+    Speed, in base pairs per second, at which the polymerase transcribes ``footprint``
-    the footprint, in base pairs, of the polymerase on the genome
+    Footprint, in base pairs, of the polymerase on the genome

 *Example* ::